Ast3risk-ops/blog/content/blog/linux_rant/index.md

 #### Binary Tarball

 Seriously?
 Nobody would bother manually making app menu entries for these.
-These aren't exactly apps that you install, and they still come with at least *some* libraries.
+These aren't exactly apps that you *install*, and they still come with at least *some* libraries.

 ### Software Stores